lmflolo/portfolio-project-1/README.md

 </details>

 - All pages have been tested with the [Wave](https://wave.webaim.org/) accessibility evaluation tool with no errors.
-- The alerts point out that two adjacent links go to the same URL (i.e. the logo and Home button in the navbar), some images have long alternative text, and the "here" link on the form feedback page is too non-descript.
+- The alerts point out that two adjacent links go to the same URL (i.e. the logo and Home button in the navbar), and that some images have long alternative text.

 <details>
   <summary>Wave Screenshots</summary>